daniel-fonte/AirCnc/README.md

 4. Run `yarn dev` to start the server

 ### Getting stared with frontend app
-1. Move yourl to the frontend folder: `cd aircnc-frontend`
+1. Move your to the frontend folder: `cd aircnc-frontend`
 2. Run `yarn start` to start the application web

 ## License